simonnilsson/ask/README.md

 </p>
 Ask provides a simple way of accessing nested properties in maps and slices.
 Works great in combination with encoding/json and other packages that "Unmarshal" arbitrary data into Go data-types.
 Inspired by the get function in the lodash javascript library.

+:warning: From version `v0.3.0`, the package requires [Go 1.17+](https://golang.org/doc/install), due to the usage of new additions to the reflect package.

 ## Use

 ```go